lopezjurip/blog/content/post/2015-12-28-PythonWindows.md

 title = "Setup Python 3 & Git on Windows 10"
 +++

-Personally, I don't like installing software using binary installers from the official site, because in the long run you have to deal with incompatibilities and a spreaded development ecosystem.
+Personally, I don't like installing software using binary installers from the official site, because in the long run you have to deal with incompatibilities and a sparse development ecosystem.

-On systems as OSX or Linux you have well kwonk package-managers like [`brew`](brew.sh) and `apt-get`.
+On systems as OSX or Linux you have well known package-managers like [`brew`](brew.sh) and `apt-get`.

 In the case of Windows there is [**Chocolatey**](https://chocolatey.org/).